zohaibshahzadkhan/ParrotHub/Readme.md

 3. Give your application a unique name, select a region appropriate to your location and click the 'Create app' button.
 4. You can use an external database for example postgre or use 'Heroku Postgres' under the Add-ons section.
 5. Go to settings section and click 'Reveal Config Vars' in the Config vars section.
-6. Add ALLOWED_HOSTS and the value as the name of you project with '.herokuapp.com' appended to the end.
-7. Add CLOUDINARY_URL and the value as your cloudinary API key.
+6. Add CLOUDINARY_URL and the value as your cloudinary API key.
-8. Add SECRET_KEY and the value as a complex string which will be used to provide cryptographic signing.
+7. Add SECRET_KEY and the value as a complex string which will be used to provide cryptographic signing.
-9. Add DATABASE_URL if you are using a different database than Heroku Postgres.
+8. Add DATABASE_URL if you are using a different database than Heroku Postgres.
-10. Navigate to the 'Deploy' page
+9. Navigate to the 'Deploy' page
-11. Select 'GitHub' from the 'Deployment method' section
+10. Select 'GitHub' from the 'Deployment method' section
-12. Enter your github account details and select the forked/ clone repository.
+11. Enter your github account details and select the forked/ clone repository.
-13. Select 'Manual deploy', select the 'main' branch in the drop down and click the 'Deploy' button.
+12. Select 'Manual deploy', select the 'main' branch in the drop down and click the 'Deploy' button.
-14. Once built, click the 'View' button to load the URL.
+13. Once built, click the 'View' button to load the URL.

 ### Database
 A Postgres database has been used for this project, provided by ElephantSQL.